-Binary Interoperability
+Binary Interoperability </>

 Power ISA has a reputation as being long-term stable.
 Simple-V guarantees binary interoperability by defining fixed register file bitwidths and size for a given set of instructions.
-The seduction of permitting different implementors to choose a register file bitwidth and size with the same instructions unfortunately has the catastrophic side-effect of introducing not only binary incompatibility but silent data corruption as well as no means to trap-and-emulate differing bitwidths.2
+The seduction of permitting different implementors to choose a register file bitwidth and size with the same instructions unfortunately has the catastrophic side-effect of introducing not only binary incompatibility but silent data corruption as well as no means to trap-and-emulate differing bitwidths.2 reduces instructions by 25 to 80 percent.

 "Silicon-Partner" Scalability is identical to attempting to run 64-bit Power ISA binaries without setting - or having MSR.SF - on "Scaled" 32-bit hardware: the same opcodes were shared between 32 and 64 bit.
-RESERVED space is thus crucial to have, in order to provide the OPF ISA WG - not implementors ("Silicon Partners") - with the option to properly review and decide any (if any) future expanded register file bitwidths and sizes3, under explicitly-distinguishable encodings so as to guarantee long-term stability and binary interoperability.
+RESERVED space is thus crucial to have, in order to provide the OPF ISA WG - not implementors ("Silicon Partners") - with the option to properly review and decide any